Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description must bear full burden.
-It only states the action is retrieval, implying read-only, but fails to disclose any behavioral traits such as authentication needs, rate limits, or error handling.
-The description is too sparse on behavioral details.
+No annotations are provided, and the description only states 'retrieve' without disclosing behavioral traits such as idempotency, authentication needs, rate limits, or error handling for missing articles.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.